-The highest rates of influenza-associated hospitalisation are in those aged ≥65 years, HIV-infected individuals and children <5 years (in particular children <1 year).
+The highest rates of influenza-associated hospitalisation are in those aged ≥65 years, PLHIV and children aged <5 years (in particular children <1 year).
 [1, 9, 11-13].
-Data from South Africa showed that extremes of age (<6 months [adjusted odds ratio (aOR), 37.6], 6-11 months [aOR, 31.9], 12-23 months [aOR, 22.1], 24-59 months [aOR, 7.1], and ≥65 years [aOR, 40.7] compared to those aged 5-24 years), underlying medical conditions (aOR, 4.5), HIV infection (aOR,4.3) and history of working in a mine (aOR, 13.8) were significantly associated with increased risk of influenza associated hospitalisation [14].
+Data from South Africa showed that extremes of age (<6 months [adjusted odds ratio (aOR), 37.6], 6-11 months [aOR, 31.9], 12-23 months [aOR, 22.1], 24-59 months [aOR, 7.1], and ≥65 years [aOR, 40.7] compared to those aged 5-

+24 years), underlying medical conditions (aOR, 4.5), HIV infection (aOR, 4.3) and history of working in a mine (aOR, 13.8) were significantly associated with increased risk of influenza associated hospitalisation [14].
 Influenza infection may trigger exacerbations of diabetes, pulmonary (e.g. asthma) or cardiovascular disease.
 For this reason, people with underlying chronic medical conditions are at high risk of influenza complications, often resulting in hospitalisation and even death.
 Surveillance data from South Africa showed that having underlying illnesses (other than HIV) was a risk for influenza-associated mortality (odds ratio (OR) 2.9, 95% CI 1.2 - 7.3) [1].
 Individuals with tuberculosis may also be at increased risk of influenza-associated death [15, 16].
 The burden of hospitalisations and deaths due to influenza can vary substantially from year to year depending on the transmission and virulence characteristics of the circulating strain(s).

-A recent study in South Africa assessing the mean annual national burden of medically and non-medically attended influenza-associated mild, severe-non-fatal and fatal illness among potential target groups for influenza immunisation in South Africa during 2013-2015, reported that rates of influenza-associated illness were highest in children aged 6-59 months (23,983 per 100,000 population) for mild illness, in pregnant women (930 per 100,000 population) for severe-non-fatal illness and in individuals aged ≥65 years (138 per 100,000 population) for fatal illness.[17]
+A recent study in South Africa, assessing the mean annual national burden of medically and non-medically attended influenza-associated mild, severe-non-fatal and fatal illness among potential target groups for influenza immunisation in South Africa during 2013-2015, reported that rates of influenza-associated illness were highest in children aged 6-59 months (23,983 per 100,000 population) for mild illness, in pregnant women (930 per 100,000 population) for severe-non-fatal illness and in individuals aged ≥65 years (138 per 100,000 population) for fatal illness.[17]

 In tropical areas, influenza occurs throughout the year.
 In temperate areas, like in South Africa, influenza is highly seasonal and typically occurs during winter months.
-However, since the COVID-19 pandemic, influenza transmission has been interrupted and increased transmission of influenza reported outside of the timing of the usual influenza season.
-In 2020 there were very few influenza detections, most associated with an outbreak of influenza in Western Cape Province likely related to international travellers from the northern hemisphere[18].
-Transmission of influenza in 2020 remained below the epidemic seasonal threshold despite continued testing and surveillance, likely related to non-pharmaceutical interventions implemented to control severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2).[19]
+However, since the COVID-19 pandemic, there have been some changes in timing of influenza transmission, although it appears that the winter season peak may be returning to pre-pandemic timing.
+In 2020 there were very few influenza detections, most associated with an outbreak of influenza in the Western Cape Province, likely related to international travellers from the northern hemisphere[18].
+Transmission of influenza in 2020 remained below the epidemic seasonal threshold despite continued testing and surveillance, likely related to non-pharmaceutical interventions implemented to controlSARS-CoV-2.[19]
 In 2021, increased influenza activity was observed during the late spring season and fell outside of the timing of the usual winter influenza season.
-A comparable number of influenza cases were detected in 2021 compared to the years prior to COVID-19 (2016-2019), although the levels of influenza activity only reached moderate level in influenza like illness and low level in pneumonia surveillance (as estimated on the MEM level) and these levels were not sustained for long periods.
-Low levels of influenza over the last two influenza seasons may have led to lower levels of immunity than usually seen, this may result in a bigger wave of influenza in the coming season.
-In addition, a larger number of infants and young children who have never been exposed to influenza may result in higher infection levels in these younger age groups.
+A comparable number of influenza cases were detected in 2021 compared to the years prior to COVID-19 (2016-2019), although the levels of influenza activity only reached moderate level in influenza-like illness and low level in pneumonia surveillance (as estimated on the MEM level) and these levels were not sustained for long periods.
+In 2022, the influenza season which started in week 17 (week starting 25 April 2022) and ended in week 42 (week starting 16 October) had two peaks, first peak predominated by influenza A(H1N1)pdm09 and second by influenza A(H3N2) and influenza B/Victoria.

-3. Microbiology, pathology and pathogenesis
+Microbiology, pathology and pathogenesis